angeldzzz23/Thoughts/README.md

 ## Analytics
 -  Proper metadata enables tracking and analysis of your artists' performance.
 It is crucial for making informed decisions about marketing, promotion, and other label operations.
+-  can can make or break your ability to properly track royalties\

+## Revenue tracking
+- Minimize missing or misplaced royalty payments
+- Normally labels keep track of Streaming royalties, Download sales, Physical sales, Licensing deals and Performance royalties.
+- Consolidating these revenue streams into a single, organized system simplifies your accounting and can help you avoid errors.
+This also enables you to monitor trends.

 ## Fucking It Up - Incomplete or incorrect metatada
+- Incorrect metadata creates confusion and might impact your label’s reputation among fans and industry professionals.
+Consequently, maintaining accurate metadata helps to: Reduced discoverability, Incorrect categorization and Potential loss of revenue due to inaccurate play counts and sales figures.
+-
 - loss of revenue
 - Damaged credibility and reputation
 - Legal issues and financial penalties over over rights ownership, copyright violations, licensing difficulties